kovidgoyal/rapydscript-ng/README.md

 It is on my TODO list to make this automatic, so there is no need for the extra transpiling step.

+Generators create JavaScript iterator objects.
+For differences between python and JavaScript iterators, see the section on iterators above.

-One small difference from python is that the generator object has no send method, instead you just call next with the data you want to send, so:
+One small additional difference from python is that the generator object has no send method, instead you just call next with the data you want to send, so:

 ```py